-When the multiple comparison correction is applied, using the default significance threshold of 5%, you can be confident that at least 95% of all the statistically significant metrics you see reflect a real, meaningful impact on your metric.
+When the multiple comparison correction is applied, using the default significance threshold of 5%, you can be confident that at least 95% of all the changes without meaningful impacts doesn’t incorrectly show as statistically significant.
 This guarantee applies regardless of how many metrics you have.
 If you need more confidence or faster results, you can adjust the significance threshold setting to higher or lower confidence, respectively.

 To provide these strong guarantees on the error rate, you may find some metrics take longer to reach significance.
 For this reason, we treat your ‘key’ metrics and your ‘organizational’ metrics separately to give you additional flexibility.
 If you care about a specific small number of metrics, you can set these as key metrics for your experiment.
 They will not be penalized for having a large number of other metrics calculated for your organization, and they will reach significance faster when set as a key metric.
 If you chose a single metric to be a key metric, the correction will not affect it’s time to significance.

 One of the most valuable aspects of the experimentation statistics we use at Split is the ability to control the likelihood of a false positive in your results.
 There isn’t a one size fits all answer.
 Different businesses may find they need different confidence levels depending on factors like risk tolerance, typical traffic sizes, and acceptable lengths of time to wait for results.

 However, as online experimentation advances and with our customers measuring more and more metrics every day, there is a need to support solutions more tailored to making business decisions and to remove any concern over measuring too many things.